 How many vaccines are part of the childhood vaccine schedule?

 If a child gets every recommended vaccine, by the age of 18, they would have 72 vaccine doses.
-This total includes the annual influenza vaccine and the COVID vaccine.
+This total includes the annual influenza (flu) vaccine and the COVID vaccine.
 Some of these are combination (or oral) vaccines, so the number of actual shots is much less.

 The CDPH released vaccine recommendations for the 2025-26 respiratory virus season:

-Influenza vaccines are recommended for all children ages 6 months or older.
+Flu vaccines are recommended for all children ages 6 months or older.

-- All who choose protection from COVID-19
+- Those who choose protection from COVID-19

-- all children younger than 8 months
+- Younger than 8 months old

-Can the Measles, Mumps and Rubella (MMR) vaccine be split into three separate shots?
+Can the measles, mumps and rubella (MMR) vaccine be split into three separate shots?

 Can vaccines be delayed or skipped?

-If parents are considering delaying some vaccines, talk to your child’s health care provider.
-To find a UC Davis pediatrician, visit our Find a Physician website.
-Certain vaccines are in the vaccine schedule to protect children when they are most vulnerable.
 For example, the DTaP vaccine is given at 2, 4 and 6 months of age.
-This is because children less than 6 months of age are most vulnerable to severe cases of whooping cough and dying from that disease, so you don’t want to delay that vaccine.
-Similarly, the Hib vaccine or the PCV, pneumococcal conjugate vaccine, protect children from meningitis when they are most at risk for infection.
+Children less than 6 months of age are most vulnerable to severe cases of whooping cough and dying from that disease, so you don't want to delay that vaccine.
+Similarly, the Hib vaccine or the PCV protect children from meningitis when they are most at risk for infection.

 Are all of the childhood recommended vaccines safe for children?